-16.1 New Registry: Operator Type
+11.1.
+New Registry: Operator Type

-This document also defines a registry for the Operator-Namespace attribute.
-Initially, IANA is requested to register the following values and associated registry owners for the operator namespace:
+This document also defines an operator namespace registry (used in the Namespace field of the Operator-Name attribute).
+IANA is requested to add the following values to this registry using their identifier and operator-namespace / associated registry owners for the operator namespace pairs:

-+ +- -+
+++ +

-Operator-Namespace Registry Owner
+Operator-Namespace / Registry Owner

-+ +- -+
+0 GSM - GSM Association/TADIG WG

-GSM GSM Association: TADIG WG
+1 CDMA - IMSI Oversight Council

-CDMA IMSI Oversight Council
+2 REALM - IANA or delegate

-REALM IANA or delegate
+3 ITU - ITU-T/TSB

-+ +- -+
+++ +

-Following the policies outline in $[\underline{10}]$ new Operator-Namespaces will be assigned after Expert Review by the Geopriv working group or its designated successor.
+Following the policies outline in [9] new values to the Operator-Namespaces will be assigned after Expert Review by the Geopriv working group or its designated successor.
+Updates can be provided based on expert approval only.
+No mechanism to mark entries as "deprecated" is envisioned.
+Based on expert approval it is possible to delete entries from the registry.

-16.2 New Registry: Capabilities
+11.2.
+New Registry: Requested-Info attribute